ryran/xsos/RSAR_README.md

 **For those more unfamiliar with `sar` options, regex searching for headers with `-x` is supported.
-You can also use `-P` in the same way as with the `sar` command, namely, to specify which CPUs to display info for (comma,separated numbers or else `ALL` to see each CPU + combined avg).
+You can also use `-P` in the same way as with the `sar` command, namely, to specify which CPUs to display info for (comma-separated numbers or else `ALL` to see each CPU + combined avg).
 With this example output, we can see how easy rsar makes it to spot in the data when a system was rebooted -- no scrolling halfway through the file necessary.**

 ```
 [rsaw:sa]$ rsar sar22 -t'^1(3:5|4:[0-5])' -x nice -P 0,9